Research Supervision Interests

 I am currently accepting students at the M.Ed., M.A., Ed.D., and Ph.D. levels.

 As a historian appointed in a faculty of education, I research and teach about the historical origins of schooling and education.
-My first book A Class by Themselves: The Origins of Special Education in Toronto and Beyond (University of Toronto Press, 2019), brings special education’s curious past to bear on its constantly contested present.
+My first book, the award-winning A Class by Themselves: The Origins of Special Education in Toronto and Beyond (University of Toronto Press, 2019), brings special education’s curious past to bear on its constantly contested present.
 It shows how today’s debates in the field are the product of unresolved disputes that date back to special education’s origins at the turn of the twentieth century.

 My current major research project, which was supported by a National Academy of Education/Spencer Foundation Postdoctoral Fellowship, is a historical study of schooling in Canadian suburbs.
 A study of Etobicoke in metropolitan Toronto, the project examines the relationship schooling bears to social opportunity and income inequality in the suburbs today.

 This theme—how the educational past shapes the educational present—runs through my research, as it does my teaching and graduate supervision.
 It has shaped my publishing record, which includes articles in journals, such as Teachers College Record, that speak to education audiences, and in more strictly historian-oriented journals, such as the Canadian Historical Review.
 The theme is also present in the regular commentary on British Columbia K–12 education that I have given in print, radio, and television media over the past several years.
 In that commentary I have used the province’s educational past to explain, from an often-unique perspective, the critical challenges that British Columbia education encounters in the present.